 Anxiety can also play a big part in sleeping difficulties, especially if your child has trouble sleeping before school or other similarly stressful times.
 As ever, communication is key to managing anxiety.

 Schedule time with your child to chat before bed about what’s worrying them, or encourage them to write their concerns down if they don’t feel comfortable talking.
 If an upcoming situation or routine is making them anxious, then help your child understand exactly what will happen by using clear explanations and visual supports.

 Sleeping difficulties aren’t easy to resolve.
 But you aren’t alone.
 While every child is different, there will be many families managing similar challenges to you, and there are experts like Charlie with advice and strategies to try.

-One of the most frequently recommended suggestions is cutting down on screen time at night, especially in the hour before bed.
+One of the most frequently recommended suggestions is cutting screen time at night, especially in the hour before bed.
 It pays to approach this constructively.
 “It’s not about getting rid of something,” Charlie says, “it’s about trying to replace it with something else – perhaps a board game or family time of some description.”

 It’s also important for parents and siblings to lead by example when it comes to screen time.
-While we know this isn’t always possible – such as when you work from home – but it can help your child to better understand the rule if they’re not the only one following it.
+While we know this isn’t always possible – such as when you work from home – it can help your child better understand the rule if they’re not the only one following it.

-Speaking of devices, it’s a good idea to keep them out of the bedroom altogether at night.
+Speaking of devices, it’s a good idea to keep them out of the bedroom at night.
 A 2016 study into children’s sleep patterns found a curious phenomenon in which those who slept with a phone in the room – even if they didn’t use it – slept on average for an hour less than those without.

 Similarly, a clear ‘winding down’ time before bed can help to ease your child into a calm state for sleeping.
 This might mean bringing activities to an end, putting on their pyjamas or brushing their teeth – anything that helps to signal that it’s time to get ready to sleep.